filipemarruda/sonicwall-wsl-wrapper/README.md

 - When running `Run-1.start.bat`, be prepared to enter your One-Time Code (OTC) when prompted.
 This is a security measure required for connecting to the VPN.

 For any issues or additional configuration, please refer to the individual script files or contact your system administrator.

+## Benefits

+By using this WSL-based SonicWall VPN setup, you can:

+1. Maintain high system performance by avoiding resource-intensive antivirus software.
+2. Securely connect to your organization's VPN without compromising on security.
+3. Customize the VPN setup to fit your specific needs and network configuration.
+4. Easily manage and update your VPN connection process through simple configuration files.

+This solution is ideal for users who need a reliable, efficient, and customizable VPN setup without the overhead of additional security software.